oVirt/ovirt-site/source/documentation/how-to/hosted-engine.html.md

     done

 ### Purging Ovirt and supporting packages to allow Clean Reinstall
 The following is an example ansible script snippet that should clean the system so that no cruft remains to interfere wiht a new install.
+You SHOULD NOT be running this on the machine which is the target.
+Run this from a separate machine.

 <!-- -->

     - name: Clean Old Install
       #This attempts to remove all old cruft from previous install attempts
-      #The reason we include the ovirt packages is so that they can be reinstall
+      #The reason we include the ovirt packages is so that they can be reinstalled
       #At potentially newer versions along with dependency packages
       block:
         - name: Detect existing cleanup script